 - 23.1 The following factors shall be considered in selecting employees for promotion: - A. Sufficient ability and qualifications to perform the work as indicated in the job descriptions.
 If the number of candidates meeting the minimum qualifications as stated in the job announcement exceeds twelve (12), further screening may be utilized.
 Candidates' ability and qualifications may be evaluated by written examinations, oral examinations, candidate profiles and/or assessment centers.
 In the event an oral examination is utilized to evaluate a candidate's abilities and qualifications, the composition of the oral examination board will be agreed upon by the FOP and the City.
-Any disagreement between the Chief of Police and the FOP will be resolved by the City Manager. - B. The results of the promotional assessment process shall be valid for the twenty-four (24) months from the posting date of the list of candidates recommended for promotion.
+Any disagreement between the Chief of Police and the FOP will be resolved by the City Manager.
+Whenever a list is established the following shall apply: - 1.
+The eligibility list shall be ranked based on the candidates' scores, determined by the process in 23.1.A - 4.2.
+Vacancies shall be filled by using a Rule of 10.
+In such cases where the number available is less than ten, vacancies shall be filled by selecting from among those available. - B. The results of the promotional assessment process shall be valid for the twenty-four (24) months from the posting date of the list of candidates recommended for promotion.
 Promotional processes may be held on an annual basis if the number of successful candidates falls below an acceptable number as determined by the Chief of Police.
-When a new process is held, all candidates who wish to be considered for promotion must participate in the new process. - C. Promotional candidate selection shall be made from an alphabetical list of candidates who have passed all components of the selection process.
+When a new scheduled selection process.